Common Sense Media Review

 Is It Any Good?

-Liking sports or basketball isn't a prerequisite for appreciating this no-frills coming-of-age story about a seriously talented girl who applies equal seriousness to the task of making her family and culture proud.
-As it turns out, Shoni Schimmel's story is engaging enough, no matter where your interests lie.
+Liking sports isn't a prerequisite for appreciating this no-frills coming-of-age story about a seriously talented girl who applies equal seriousness to making her family and culture proud.
+As it turns out, Shoni Schimmel's story in Off the Rez is engaging enough, no matter where your interests lie.

-Eschewing editing tricks that could arguably improve the pacing, filmmaker Jonathan Hock largely presents the action as it unfolds, resulting in a story that feels real -- and, at times, appropriately bleak.
+Forgoing editing tricks that could arguably improve the pacing, filmmaker Jonathan Hock largely presents the action as it unfolds, resulting in a story that feels real—and, at times, appropriately bleak.
 Because the truth is this: In spite of Shoni's bright prospects, the realities of her family's struggles, both off the rez and on, are a palpable obstacle to her ultimate success.
-The film also reveals the sobering fact that Native Americans still grapple not only with racism but also with its lingering effects on their own self-worth.
+The film also explores the sobering fact that Native Americans often face racism on multiple fronts, both external and internalized.
+While the documentary has a happy ending, and Shoni went on to great success, becoming the pride of her community, her story hit a rough patch in 2023 when she was arrested and pleaded guilty to domestic violence.
+But in the end, this documentary reveals a point in time worth remembering: when Schimmel broke ground for herself and her community.

 Talk to Your Kids About ...

-Do their own past mistakes unduly influence how hard Shoni's parents push their daughter?
-Do her parents want her to succeed more than she does?
+How do the adults in Shoni's life help her succeed?
+Do their own pasts influence how hard Shoni's parents push their daughter?
 At what point does familial support start to feel like pressure?

 TV Details